A summary of South Africa's surprising system based on citizen science and fabulous statistical tools

 Cascadia Biodiversity Evidence is an early-warning system for species and ecosystems, being adapted to North America's Cascadia Region from a successful citizen-science-fueled model in southern Africa - a region of high biodiversity, but highly variable data richness and resolution.

-It will inform public policy with co-produced, near-real-time data on changes to biodiversity and ecosystems in space and time.
+It will inform public policy, planning, management and targeted research with co-produced, near-real-time data on changes to biodiversity and ecosystems in space and time.

 The Conservation Biology Institute - an internationally active high-tech nonprofit based in Corvallis, Oregon - delivers scientific expertise, geospatial data management, policy translation, and collaborative decision-support systems which reduce conflict and achieve wise and wonderful solutions.
 We also help with climate analysis, scenarios and modeling to support conservation, recovery and resilience of biological diversity and human communities in times of dizzying change.